mongodb/chatbot/docs/docs/mongodb.md

 ### `embedded_content` Collection

-The ``collection holds the content that is queried by Atlas Vector Search.
+The `embedded_content` collection holds the content that is queried by Atlas Vector Search.
 It is generated with the ingest CLI`embed`command from the data in the`pages` collection.

 Documents in the `embedded_content` collection follow the [`EmbeddedContent`](./reference/core/interfaces/EmbeddedContent.md) schema.